Here I explain how SDLT on mixed-use property works, how SDLT is calculated and how the mixed-use claims process works in SDLT.

 What is a mixed-use property?

-Whether land is residential or mixed-use property for SDLT purposes depends on a number of factors including the size of the residence, the nature of the land, whether there is commercial use on a part of it and whether all of the land is required for the reasonable enjoyment of the dwelling on the property.
+Whether land is residential or mixed-use property for SDLT purposes depends on a number of factors including the size of the residence, the nature of the land, whether there is commercial use on a part of it and whether all of the land can be regarded as being “of” the dwelling.

 In 2018, HMRC quietly changed its approach to stamp duty land tax on mixed-use property, making it much more difficult to claim the Table B rates of SDLT instead of the higher Table A rates that apply to purely residential property, and ignored their then published guidance on SDLT.